 During Installation you can choose your preferred desktop environment, whether GNOME or KDE, and XFCE, LXDE Minimal X Window, or Text Mode which are hidden under the other option.

 You can even choose to install all or any of the other desktop environments here.
 The installation is painless but you should always double check your target disks especially when you are dual booting with another os especially Windows.
 If you encounter an error message, take note of it and check online documentation for help.
-When installation is completed, you machine will restart and you are a go.
+When the installation is completed, your machine will restart and you are a go.

 openSUSE is no Linux Mint out of the box, but it is a worthy alternative to Ubuntu. openSUSE 42.1 is a very capable multi-purpose distro, with a stable release (openSUSE Leap 42.1), a rolling release (Tumbleweed) for those who prefer the bleeding edge software packages.
-There are options for most of the popular desktop environments not limited to but including KDE, GNOME and XFCE.
+There are options for most of the popular desktop environments not limited to but including KDE, GNOME, and XFCE.
 It is perfect as a desktop OS, and will effectively serve your server needs.
 There is even openSUSE-EDU that seeks to meet the needs of those in education.
-However you want your linux served, openSUSE just might be the one, it is the one that fits all.
+However you want your Linux served, openSUSE just might be the one, it is the one that fits all.